 The Binding of Isaac (Series) Accessibility Report

-The Binding of Isaac offers 24 accessibility features in the Difficulty, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 23 accessibility features for The Binding of Isaac in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.The Binding of Isaac is a series of adventure games where you progress through randomly generated rooms, collecting items and fighting off monsters.
 It's a twist on the simple Zelda dungeon, with hundreds of enemies, room variations and upgrades.
 The joy is in the variety you meet in repeated attempts to get further with each run.
 As you battle a myriad of enemies and bosses, an abstract (and darkly comedic) story emerges of misguided faith, obedience and (eventually) mental health, grief, abuse and religious fanaticism.

 Although overall progress, such as unlocks and endings, are saved, you can't save your progress on a run, but as each run is relatively short, due to the single life of your character, you'll never lose much progress.

 All the story is voiced, and during cutscenes, written text is only ever used for comedic effect, but during gameplay you'll need to read a few basic game controls.
 Some parts of the games, in particular the cutscenes feature purposefully jittery animation of black on white.
 Although the text is large, some of it is of a similar, slightly darker, colour to the background which may make it difficult for some to read.
 The game does not feature subtitles.